railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Pricelist versions
 ^^^^^^^^^^^^^^^^^^

 Once the list is defined you must provide it with at least one version.
-To do that use the menu  *Products > Pricelists > Pricelist Versions* .
+To do that use the menu :menuselection:`Products --> Pricelists --> Pricelist Versions`.
 The version contains all of the rules that enable you to calculate a price for a product and a given quantity.

 So set the  *Name*  of this associated version.
 If the list only has a single version you can use the same name for the pricelist and the version.
 In the  *Pricelist*  field select the pricelist you created.